Slots are played for prizes. The bonus rounds slots are played for big prizes!

 The first round, Amber, has a multiplier, a retrigger and 10-spins.
 Troy, the next level, has more spins, a higher potential multiplier, and a new Vampire Bats feature.
 Michael free spins have more spins, a rolling reels feature (a respin), and a rising multiplier.
 Sarah’s free spin round has 25 free spins, retriggers, and random wilds.

-Bonus Rounds Slots: Progressive Jackpots
+Bonus Rounds Slots with Progressive Jackpots

 Progressive jackpots are slightly different from other slots.
 They take a slice of the money you bet and add it to a prize pool.
 By joining up many versions of the same machine and networking them, the prize pool can grow quickly to enormous sums.